-Sandbox Therapy Group practices traditional one-on-one therapeutic sessions for occupational therapy and speech therapy, but also individual therapy for children, adolescents, and adults, as well as cognitive behavioral therapy, parent coaching, and family/couples counseling.
+Sandbox Therapy Group practices traditional one-on-one therapeutic sessions for occupational therapy but also individual therapy for children, adolescents, and adults, as well as cognitive behavioral therapy, parent coaching, and family/couples counseling.

 Social Group is a curriculum-based program that integrates peer social communication with exploration and development of life and leisure skills.
 This includes activities such as cooperative gameplay, creating a group art project, or working together to prepare a healthy snack.

 Social Group aims to help kids who are ready to begin generalizing the pragmatic skills they have acquired in individual therapy in a therapeutic group setting with their peers.
 Within the group, they are supported by a range of professionals, including SLPs, OTs, and ABA therapists.

 Sandbox therapists have started going into area private schools and working with clients within their school environment.
 (Inquire for details)

 Typically, when we see a child in school, it is to work on generalization of skills that have been mastered in individual therapy – something we use as a complement to our traditional clinic-based sessions.
 Often, school teachers are thrilled we are there, as we can provide them with tips, given parent permission, on how to help their children succeed in school.